ZafarUrakov/NewCalculator/README.md

-# Calculator and Multiplication table.
+# Calculator, Multiplication table & Interest calculator

 Calculator - is a development for working with arithmetic operations such as:
 #### I used arithmetic operations like: